FOOD & healthy eating Recommendations

 & a healthy When in Rome…

 Your diet should contain both cooked food and raw food.
 Every body is different.
 Make sure you check in with someone you trust to determine which ratio of raw:cooked food is best for you.
+The information shared on this page has been inspired by friends who are nutritionists and acupuncturists.

 Principles to Remember: